 The quantity of alcohol permitted at a social event shall be limited for the number of persons of legal age expected to be present at the event.
-A reasonable amount of alcohol is that quantity sufficient to serve each person of legal age one drink (12-oz. beer @4-5% ABV; 6-oz. wine @ 11-12% ABV; 1.5-oz. hard liquor @ 40% ABV) per hour of the event.
+A reasonable amount of alcohol is that quantity sufficient to serve each person of legal age one drink (12-oz. beer @4-5% ABV; 6-oz. wine @ 11-12% ABV) per hour of the event.
+Hard liquor is not permitted at events where attendees are primarily students.